Very rarely troubled with Stoke offering little going forward, especially after being reduced to 10 men.

 - 29 T. Sørensen

-Brought on to add steel to a Stoke rearguard that was constantly being harassed.
-Conceded the crucial goal after he was brought on, though there’s not much blame that can be sent his way.
+Brought on to add vigoration to a Stoke rearguard that was constantly being harassed.
+Potters conceded the crucial goal after he was brought on, though there’s not much blame that can be sent his way.

 Drafted in to add bite to a midfield that was constantly getting turned over.
 He did this, to a degree but it was always going to be a big uphill struggle for his side.

-Brought on to replace Jones as the carthorse.
+Brought on to replace Jones as the target man.
 Chased back and battled hard.
 Not much else could be asked of him.

 - 25 P. Crouch